jzedwards/jzedwards.github.io/content/post/fav-games-top10/index.md

 ## wartwork's Favourite Wargames
 wartwork is all about wargames, and we have some favourites.
 As you will see elsewhere, classic 70s and 80s games from SPI and GDW are our top picks, even today.

-## Top 10
+## Top of the Pops
-These are some of our all time favourites, in no particular order
+These are 10 (+) of our all time favourites, in no particular order

 - Panzgruppe Guderian (SPI)
 - Fire in the East/Scorched Earth (GDW)